Skip to content

 What free games like Gimkit work for classrooms?

-The strongest free games like Gimkit are Blooket for full-class arcade play (60-player free cap), Kahoot K-12 for live shows (40-player free cap), Wayground for self-paced homework, and LearnClash for unlimited 1v1 quiz duels with no ads in any tier.
+The strongest free games like Gimkit are Blooket for full-class arcade play (60-player free cap with the free Khanmigo AI question generator), Kahoot K-12 for live shows (40-player free cap), Wayground for self-paced homework, and LearnClash for free 1v1 quiz duels with no ads in any tier.
 Each one solves a classroom job Gimkit's free rotation leaves open.

 Which games like Gimkit are hardest to cheat on?